circleci/circleci-docs/jekyll/_docs/introduction.md

 description: "An introduction to Continuous Integration, Continuous Deployment, and how CircleCI can help."
 ---

-Typically CircleCI is used to do [Continuous Integration][wiki-ci] and Continuous Deployment.
+CircleCI acts as a platform for both [Continuous Integration][wiki-ci] and Continuous Deployment.

 ## Continuous Integration